datagero/adapters-efficiency-lane/README.md

 `python download_pretrained_models.py`

-All the models will be downloaded to the folder pretrained_models/ This might take upto a minute.
+All the models will be downloaded to the folder pretrained_models/ This might take a few minutes.